 There are also teaching and research facilities for cattle, pigs, poultry and sheep associated with the University’s commercial farm, which includes a dairy centre.

-On the first Wednesday of the month (in term time) there is a student-run Sutton Bonington Farmers’ Market on campus.
-Watch Paul’s vlog to see what is on offer.
+During term time there is a student-run Sutton Bonington Farmers’ Market.
+This runs on the first Wednesday of the month.
+Watch Paul’s vlog to see what it offers.

 Professional recognition and awards

 This course is recognised by the Royal College of Veterinary Surgeons and European Association of Establishments for Veterinary Education (EAEVE).
 We are one of only two UK veterinary schools fully accredited by the EAEVE.

 In 2016 we were awarded an ASPIRE award.
 We are the only veterinary school to hold this award worldwide.
 The award recognises excellence in student engagement.
 In particular, the way we work with students, engaging them fully in the academic community, extracurricular activities and community work.

 In 2016, Associate Professor of Veterinary Education Liz Mossop was awarded a highly coveted National Teaching Fellowship.
 The award celebrates excellent practice and outstanding achievement in undergraduate and postgraduate teaching and learning.